 This research experience for undergraduates (REU) is engaged in the myriad of applications that are related to autonomous ground vehicles.
-This summer, 10 NSF-funded undergraduate students will participate in an immersive research experience, sitting side-by-side with graduate researchers and working on one of the most compelling, and complex, applications of today: autonomous systems.
+This summer, 12 NSF-funded undergraduate students participated in an immersive research experience, sitting side-by-side with graduate researchers and working on one of the most compelling, and complex, applications of today: autonomous systems.

 Today's cars are getting more and more sophisticated in their behaviors, but true autonomy needs truly expensive sensors.
 Carlos Asuncion of UC Berkeley participated in the CAT Vehicle program in 2014, and he was interviewed by Ted Simons for the Arizona Horizon program on PBS 8 (KAET) in Phoenix, AZ.

 The applications process is currently closed for 2015.
 We typically accept applications from mid-November until early April, for a June-August program.
 Check back during that time frame in order to apply for the 2016 program.

 Whether for business or pleasure, people come from all across the world to visit Tucson's blossoming green landscape.
 Found in the Sonoran Desert - dubbed "the greenest of deserts" - Tucson offers travelers clear skies, fresh air, stunning sunsets and rugged outdoor adventures.

 If you were going to turn loose a high school student with a full-sized car that they could only control via computer, how safe would you feel?
 Alice Kim of Rice University tackled this problem as part of the CAT Vehicle Summer REU in 2014.

 How can you design experiments that High School students (with no coding experience) can do on a full-sized car?
 That's what Destinee Batson of Northeastern University studied in Summer 2014 for the CAT Vehicle REU at the University of Arizona.